turingschool/tracker-crm-fe/README.md

 - View All Contacts:
   Browse a comprehensive list of contacts with info like their name, company, and notes.
 Includes a search bar and ability to create a new contact.
 - View a Contact:
   Click on a contact to see detail info on a dedicated page, such as their name, company, email address, phone number, notes and any other contacts associated with the company.
 Click on the other contacts to view their contact page.
+Click the contact's email address to open their mail client with an email to the contact.
 - Add a new Contact
   Click on the Add New + button to navigate to a form where a user inputs a new contact and their associated information.
 A user can create a new company on this page as well.
 - Search for a Contact